zuest/QU-assessment/README.md

 ## Installation

-to Run this app on the web run
+to have babel running run:

 ```bash
 npm install